Ontario Secondary School Teachers' Federation: 2014–2016 labour dispute

 On May 15, 2015, OSSTF District 20, of the Halton District School Board and District 25, of the Ottawa-Carleton District School Board announced a selective withdrawal of services if a local deal was not reached by May 21, 2015.
 A deal was not reached by this date and selective withdrawal of services occurred until the end of the school year in June.

 On May 25, 2015, the Government of Ontario passed back to work legislation to put an end to the strike in Durham, Rainbow and Peel District School Boards.
 The following day on May 26, 2015, the Ontario Labour Relations Board ruled the teachers strike was unlawful.
 Classes resumed in Durham, Rainbow and Peel the following day on May 27, 2015.

 On May 27, 2015, the OSSTF announced that a full strike would resume in Durham, Rainbow and Peel on June 10, 2015, as this would be past the two-week moratorium imposed by Bernard Fishbein, Chair of the Ontario Labour Relations Board.
 A strike did not occur on June 10, 2015, as the Protecting the School Year Act, 2015, passed by the Government of Ontario prohibited another strike during the 2014–2015 school year.

 On August 20, 2015, a tentative agreement was reached between the Government of Ontario, the Ontario School Boards Association and the OSSTF.
 The tentative agreement was later ratified on September 18, 2015.

 On April 25, 2016, three divisions of the OSSTF remained without local contracts, these three are those of the Rainy River District School Board, Trillium Lakelands District School Board and Toronto District School Board.
 In the Trillium Lakelands District School Board and Toronto District School Board, members are involved in job action such as refusing to do some administrative work and refusing to write report card comments.
 On April 29, 2016, the OSSTF division of the Rainy River District School Board announced that they would begin rotating weekly one-day strikes.
 The first of the one-day rotating strikes occurred on May 3, 2016.

 2019–2020 labour dispute

-On November 19, OSSTF teachers in the TDSB took a work-to-rule position following failed contract talks.
+On November 19, 2020, OSSTF teachers in the TDSB took a work-to-rule position following failed contract talks.
 This escalated into a full strike on December 4.
-They striked again on December 11.
+They struck again on December 11.
 They participated in a rotating strike on March 5, 2020.
-They striked again on March 27.
-The OSSTF and the Government of Ontario reached a deal on April 20.
+They struck again on March 27, eventually reaching a deal with the Government of Ontario on April 20.